Skip to main content

 You can visit for urgent, non-life-threatening issues such as:

-• Coughs, fevers, and infections that need prompt assessment
+• Breathing concerns that need prompt assessment

 Do I need an appointment?